 Another font that deserves a big shout out is the loud and proud Oswald, great name right?
 Shown here on food&waterwatch.org, Oswald has 3 different weights – Light, Regular and Bold.
 It is actually a reworking of a classic font “Alternate Gothic”, but better suited to digital screens, plus it’s free!

 The National MS Society has also gone for bold stand out titles by using Source Sans Pro.
 This was actually Adobe’s first open source font, thus the name.
 In the example above, the designer has also added a nice text shadow to make the typeface stand out from the image behind.

 What about paid fonts?

-If you are lucky enough to have some budget to spend on typography, there are even more options for you to choose from.
+Generally fonts can be expensive, so if you are lucky enough to have a budget to spend on typography, there are even more options for you to choose from.
 One of the most popular paid fonts for Nonprofits is Proxima Nova by Mark Simonson.
 Here are some nice examples using this particular fonts.

 One website that looks particularly good is www.wcs.org.
 They use 2 carefully selected fonts together and it gives a wonderful classic feeling.
 Along with powerful photography the design is really beautiful.

 Both fonts are popular among many Nonprofits.
 Futura BT bold is often used for headlines, it makes a big impression when used on top of images.
 Erato Light is being used as the main body font, it’s actually a free font, but you will need to embed it into your website yourself as it doesn’t belong to the Google Fonts library.